Medically reviewed by Drugs.com. Last updated on Feb 25, 2019.

 Refer to adult dosing.

-Reconstitute each 100 mg vial with 10 mL SWFI using a 10 mL syringe and ≥20 gauge needle; slowly inject SWFI onto the inside wall of the vial to minimize foaming.
+Reconstitute each 100 mg vial with 10 mL SWFI or each 200 mg vial with 20 mL SWFI using a ≥20 mL syringe and ≥20 gauge needle; slowly inject SWFI onto the inside wall of the vial to minimize foaming.
 Gently swirl vial until complete dissolution of powder.
 Do not shake.
-Typical dissolution time ~3 minutes; if dissolution is incomplete, discard vial and do not use.
+Typical dissolution time 3 to 5 minutes; if dissolution is incomplete, discard vial and do not use.
 Reconstituted solution contains andexanet alfa at a concentration of 10 mg/mL.

 IV bolus: Use a ≥60 mL syringe with a ≥20 gauge needle to withdraw reconstituted solution from the vial and transfer the solution into an empty polyolefin or polyvinyl chloride IV bag with a volume of ≤250 mL.